- Perform your movement repetition,

 How to Practice Golf at the Driving Range - Speed

 The fifth point is speed.
-Your brain doesn't learn best at 100mph.
-In part, this is because you can't monitor your movement enough to feel if you are doing it properly.
+Your brain doesn't learn best at 100 mph.
+In part, this is because you can't monitor your movement enough to feel whether you are performing it correctly.

 "I really like the training without the club and the incremental method of introducing parts of the swing.
 I'm a musician and I know that you can't learn anything at full speed."